Federal Tax Credits for Home Improvements

 Learn more and apply for Energy Efficiency Tax Credit

-- Can be used in addition to home energy efficiency tax incentives.
+- Can be used in addition to the Energy Efficient Home Improvement tax credit.

 - Eligible for 50% of the cost of energy efficient improvements/retrofits at existing residences up to a dollar cap.